What is MIG Welding? How to MIG Weld Thin Metal

 • Jump to a new spot: Move a few inches away and make another short weld.

 • Spread the heat: Keep repeating this process, spacing your welds along the seam.
-This spreads heat evenly instead of focusing it in one spot, which prevents warping.
+This distributes heat evenly rather than concentrating it in one spot, preventing warping.

 • Connect the dots: Once the seam is held together with tacks, go back and fill the gaps using the same short stitch method.
 This gives you a solid, strong seam with less heat buildup.